- Organizer: A/P/A Institute at NYU

 New York, NY 10003 United States

 Co-presented by NYU Sanctuary and the Asian/Pacific/American Institute at NYU.
-Co-sponsored by the NYU Hagop Kevorkian Center for Near Eastern Studies, Asian/Pacific/American Studies Program in the NYU Department of Social & Cultural Analysis, and NYU Center for Multicultural Education & Programs.
+Co-sponsored by the NYU Hagop Kevorkian Center for Near Eastern Studies, Asian/Pacific/American Studies Program in the NYU Department of Social & Cultural Analysis, NYU Center for Multicultural Education & Programs, and NYU Dream Team.

 At a time of growing global anti-democratic repression against migrants, minorities and dissidents, how can the university serve as a Sanctuary?
 The expansion of the New Sanctuary movement beyond places of worship into universities began in the wake of electing an ethno-nationalist far-right President into office in November 2016.
 Even as universities like NYU represent themselves as sanctuaries for the free exchange of ideas, they refuse to declare themselves “sanctuary campuses” for targeted populations for fear of state retaliation.
 This symposium highlights the meanings, possibilities and limits of “sanctuary” in practice for academic institutions of higher learning.
 In the US, as in many parts of the world, the university remains one of the few institutional spaces where the right-wing have not been able to exert its hegemony.